AURION-Polito/gedim/README.md

 This file can be used by citing references in CITATION.cff file.

+For further information see the official website [polydim](https://www.polydim.it/).

 ## How To Install

 Installation is based on [CMake](https://cmake.org/).